-Step 2: Call and Speak With (all of) Your Candidates Before Making the Client Submittal
+Step 2: Call and Speak With Your Candidates Before Making the Client Submittal

 After your recruiter has clarified any uncertainties about your candidate, you need to call your candidate.
-This doesn’t need to be a thirty minute interview but rather a ten to fifteen minute discussion in which you want to validate the things you already know and don’t know about your candidate (the things your recruiter shared with you).
+This doesn’t need to be a thirty minute interview but rather a five to ten minute discussion in which you want to validate the things you already know and don’t know about your candidate (the things your recruiter shared with you).
 Questions you might ask include:

 - Tell me what you know about the client and this opportunity?